 Well, that depends.
 You may still be entitled to Family Income Support, if you’re also claiming:

 However, you cannot claim Family Support Income if you are:

 - Claiming Jobseeker’s Allowance or Jobseeker’s Benefit, as you must already have a job to claim Family Income Supplement.

 - Participating in a Community Employment Scheme, Gateway, Rural Social Scheme, the Tús scheme or JobBridge.

 Family Income Supplement is generally paid for 52 weeks (1 year).

 - If your pay or hours at work are reduced during this time, your Family Income Supplement will stay the same.

 - However, at the end of the 52 weeks, you’ll have the chance to re-apply for Family Income Supplement, and your new circumstances will be taken into account then.

 How much money do you actually get?

-All you need to do is fill out this form and send it to:
+To apply for fis, you need to fill out this form and send it to the below address: